 Treatment and Prevention

-To relieve mild inflammation and discomfort in superficial thrombophlebitis, your doctor may suggest elevating the affected area and applying warm moist packs to it for 15 to 20 minutes at a time throughout the day.
-Pain medications or anti-inflammatory medications may also be prescribed.
-People with superficial thrombophlebitis should try to stay active (walk around).
-If the inflammation and symptoms lasts longer than a day or two, or if symptoms become worse, see a doctor as soon as possible.
-Compression stockings are highly recommended for people with thrombophlebitis of the leg veins.
+To relieve mild inflammation and discomfort, the affected area should be elevated and warm, moist packs applied for 15 to 20 minutes at a time throughout the day.
+For people with superficial thrombophlebitis, activities such as walking are recommended.
+If the inflammation and symptoms last longer than a day or two, or if symptoms become worse, see a doctor as soon as possible.

 In cases where the thrombophlebitis is due to an infection, treatment with antibiotics often takes care of the problem.
 In rare cases, when the antibiotics aren't enough to control the infection, surgical removal of the inflamed portion of the vein may be required.

-To help prevent clots, avoid long periods of immobility during long car trips or airplane flights.
+To help prevent DVT, avoid long periods of immobility such as those during long car trips or airplane flights.
 Try to walk around and stretch for a few minutes every hour or so.
-Elevate your legs above your heart level if possible, and if you have a history of blood clots, wear support stockings or socks (also called compression stockings), and drink plenty of fluids.
-Some people may be prescribed a low-molecular weight heparin to prevent blood clots during a long journey (e.g., airplane trip).
+Elevate your legs above your heart level if possible, and if you have a history of blood clots, wear support stockings or socks.

 Prevention of blood clots is the best way to deal with the problems of heart disease and stroke.
 It is important to reduce or quit smoking and to control high blood pressure.
 High cholesterol levels also present a risk for blood clots and may be checked by your doctor.
 A healthy diet and regular exercise also help to reduce the risk of heart attack and stroke.